The Shanling Q1 Media Player

 - WiFi File Transfer (I haven’t figured this out)

-Upgrading happened fine and surprisingly worked on the first try and didn’t brick it.
+Upgrading happened fine on the first try and surprisingly and didn’t brick it.
 And:

 - Loading my library worked fully now

-- My iPhone easily paired to the device via Bluetooth as an audio sync, which drove me nuts because I was unaware of this prior
+- My iPhone easily paired to the device via Bluetooth as an audio sink, which drove me nuts because I was unaware of this prior

 - It showed up as an Airplay target on my laptop after joining WiFi, which was also infuriating because it made this device so damn much more useful